 These here are not anything-free, they're classic, handmade sweets and another bakery, café, and confectionery on the way to yet another work location.
 Adorable!

 Even the Thai supermarket nearby was in the holiday spirit.

 And now, onto Lars' birthday.
 These were our gifts.
+(What can I say, it's an action-packed month; "Christmas" is kind of a six-week thing here.)
 You might remember his and Daniel's massive combined 30th birthday extravaganza from last year, but this time it was much more lowkey: just your standard Christmas market hopping.

 We kicked off at the Veganer Weihnachtsmarkt outside what is, I think, the one remaining vegan specialty shop in town.
 It was while browsing around inside the shop that Lena told me she and Lars are expecting!
 Ahh!
 Congrats!

 From there (St. Pauli) we moved to Fleetinsel.

 This tiara is a birthday tradition now.
 I mean, it works.
 He really makes it work.
 And it's nice!
 We had a whole conversation about how it's actually a nice, quality metal one instead of a crappy plastic one.